 The phishing awareness program periodically sends an email to each participant that resembles a phishing message.
-It’s designed to create a safe, educational environment for a recipient to practice phishing email identification with no penalty to them, or their department, if a link is clicked.
+It’s designed to create a safe, educational environment for a recipient to practice phishing email identification with no penalty to them, if a link is clicked.
 Individual results will never be reported.

 - Trains participants to recognize, report, and avoid phishing attacks, which helps protect them and their department from cyber threats.